 Tags: Aquatic | Toxic

-Flower is large, showy, and yellow.
-Several flowers can occur on each stem along with one or two leafy bracts.
-Seeds form in large, glossy green, triangular capsules.
+- Seeds form in large, glossy green, triangular capsules.
 The seeds float in water.

-Reproduces by seed and rhizome fragments.
+- Yellow flag iris reproduces by seed and rhizome fragments.

 Habitat & Ecology